aphorjus/SlimeLordFestival/README.md

 4 corners of the Overworld map.
 Player 1 (Blue Slimelord) will start off by moving their slime 15 tiles in any direction on the path.
 The highlighted path provides a 15 tiled path for the player, in which they can click to move to any of the highlighted tiles.
 After player 1 makes all his/her moves, it's player 2's turn (Green Slimelord), and so on.
 Every player can conquer a Token Tent, which generates 100 tokens per turn for that player, and can also be conquered by another player.
+Every player can also press 'X' to enter the Shop, in which they can buy Slimes (6 slimes: basic slimes, lancers, strikers, advanced lancers, advanced strikers, mortars) and Abilities (5 available: slime strike, slime ball, mass heal, summon basic slime, summon advanced lancer).
+These slimes and abilities are available to use in the Battle State when Slimelords battle each other.
+If two slimelords run into each other on the Overworld map, they have the option of battling one another or passing each other.
+If a
+Slimelord is defeated in battle, that player is eliminated from the game and can no longer play.
+A winner is declared if they win 3 battles, one against each of the other players (if 4 players are playing), and that means that they conquered all of the Arenas.

 ### Prerequisites